 Video

 There is a lot of new stuff in here.
-The 3rd level, the smooth gameplay (everything is coming together), the collectibles concept, the new UI concept and the new map concept (on the end).
+The 3rd level, the smooth gameplay (everything is coming together), the collectibles concept, the new UI concept and the new level selection (map) concept.

 My release plan